DomoApps/domo-developer-portal/docs/Apps/Pro-Code-Editor/Tutorials/Local-Development-with-Domo-CLI.md

 **Key manifest properties for local development:**

+- `id`: The ID of your app design in Domo
+  - This is automatically added to your manifest when you publish your app design
+  - This is used to link your app design to the published app design for future publishing
+  - This is used to identify your app design in the Domo API
+- `proxyId`: Enables API proxying for live data
 - `mapping`: Defines data connections
-- `proxyId`: Enables API proxying for live data
 - `size`: Sets app dimensions within Domo

 ### Adding a Thumbnail